olmallet81/URT/README.md

     }
     ```

-- Build libURT.so using makefile in ./URT/build with:
+- Build libURT.so using makefile under ./URT/build with:
 ```
 $ make USE_ARMA=1
 ```